es1024/python-staged-programming/README.md

                            img[i + 1,j + 2] + \
                            img[i + 1,j + 0] - 4 * img[i + 1,j + 1]
         return 0
 To differentiate from Python functions, we use the @scale decorator to denote Scale functions.
 Unlike Python, arguments and return types must be explicitly specified, which allows typesafe runtime code generation through LLVM.
 Scale supports integers, floats, booleans as basic types, and multidimensional arrays as the primary data structure.
 Scale's control flow consists of if statements, for loops, and gotos, behaving identically to that of Python.
+Function calls

+Scale uses the Python Abstract Syntax Tree (AST) as an intermediate representation

     def gen_square(x):